TrustAI/DeepGame/Oxford-AIMS-CDT-SystemsVerification.md

 ### Remark

 This webpage is for the lab session of the AIMS CDT Systems Verification course.
-Should you have any questions, please feel free to contant the teaching assistant __Min Wu__ via min.wu@cs.ox.ac.uk.
+Should you have any questions, please feel free to contact the teaching assistant __Min Wu__ via min.wu@cs.ox.ac.uk.

 Best wishes,